Frequently Asked Questions

 I need to give up my cat/dog/kitten/puppy or I found a stray cat/kittens.
 Can you take them?

-Because we are a no-kill rescue, we have limited space available in our cat adoption center, and our dog program relies on fosters, so we are unable to take in every animal we are contacted about.
+Because we are a lifetime haven and no-kill rescue, we have limited space available in our Sanctuary, and our dog program relies on fosters, so we are unable to take in every animal we are contacted about.
+We also require a donation to help cover costs.
 However, please feel free to contact us by email or by phone (410-643-9955) in case we do have an opening or can offer you any advice.
 Depending on the situation, we may be able to post your animal on Petfinder as a courtesy posting.

 How do I meet a dog I’m interested in?

-Since our dogs are not located at our cat adoption center in Stevensville, the easiest way to arrange a meeting is for you to fill out an adoption application.
+Since our dogs are not located at our Sanctuary, the easiest way to arrange a meeting is for you to fill out an adoption application.
 This way, we can get your contact information to the foster family and begin processing your application right away.
 You can also meet some of our dogs at adoption shows or fundraising events.

 Why is there an adoption fee?